muratk5n/thirdwave/en/README.md

 ---

-We can use the heat conduction formula (Fourier),
+We can use the heat conduction formula due to Fourier,

 $$
 P = \frac{dQ}{dT} = \frac{k A (T_2 - T_1)}{d}